neerajjain123/OCAJPDOC/class/ic.md

 ## Point to remember

-**Class declared as final can't be inherited.
+**1. Class declared as final can't be inherited.
 Examples are: String, Integer, System etc.**